 Serious risks include intra ocular haemorrhage, post-operative infection, raised intra ocular pressure and retinal detachment,

 among others.
 Reasonable and professional care is always taken in order to avoid these complications, and if they do occur,

 further management and intervention may be required.

 Please make sure that you gather as much information as needed in order to make an informed decision

 about having cataract surgery.
-Please feel free to contact the practice with any enquiries.
+Please feel free to contact Dr. MC Niemandt's rooms with any enquiries.